cda-tum/mnt-opdom-explorer/README.md

 ### Step 3: Install Dependencies

-With the virtual environment active:
+With the virtual environment activated (if you chose to use one), install the project dependencies:

    ```bash
    pip install --upgrade pip